-Masters in Public Relations and Advertising Degree Programs Overview
+Masters Programs in Public Relations & Advertising (MA, MS, MBA)

-Masters in Public Relations programs are designed for students who intend on pursuing a career in the broad field of public relations and advertising.
+Masters in Public Relations programs are designed for students who intend on pursuing a career in the broad field of public relations and communications.
 Master degree programs in public relations teach students how to meet client needs through effective communications, media relations and marketing campaigns.

+The two main types of master degree programs for Public Relations include; a Master of Arts and a Master of Science.
+Each specializing in a concentrated area of communications.
 Students in Public Relations Masters degree programs study the connections between public relations, media, and public opinion.
 It is likely that these programs will also explore the processes involved between managing the various forms of communications, such as advertising, between organizations, groups and individuals.

 The typical prerequisite for entry to masters level public relations graduate programs is a Bachelor’s degree in a field related to communications; GRE score; and acceptable GPA.
 Masters in PR and Advertising degree programs are approximately 2-year programs, and may involve internships, class projects, thesis development and thesis defense.

 Finding the Right Masters in Public Relations Degree Program

 Whether you are primarily interested in theory, mass communications, corporate communications, or focusing on a master’s in advertising degree, public relations is a fairly extensive field where prospective students have different options both academically and for potential future careers.